Sweden expects Hungary to soon ratify its Nato membership

 "I see it as a parallel process.
 One of the priorities of the Swedish presidency is the rule of law.
 It's very crucial for Sweden.
 I don't see that that will affect the Nato process," she said.

-The Swedish presidency plans to discuss the Hungarian and Polish cases in so-called General Affairs Councils in March and in April.
+The Swedish presidency plans to discuss the Hungarian and Polish rule-of-law cases in so-called General Affairs Councils in March and in April.